jmansilla/skitso/README.md

         It's way smaller, and it's somehow related.

-With very simple shape primitives you can define your scene, and them you explicitely take snapshots of the frames you want to capture.
+With very simple shape primitives you can define your scene, and then you explicitely take snapshots of the frames you want to capture.
 That's it.